 Mount Fuji: JASSW

-Mr. Karakama, however, seemed cautiously optimistic about the future of Japan's economy citing a continuing trend of declining unemployment rate and a gradual increase of active job opening-to-applicants ratio.
+However, Mr. Karakama seemed cautiously optimistic about the future of Japan's economy citing a continuing trend of declining unemployment rate and a gradual increase of active job opening-to-applicants ratio.
 Moreover, real wage income for Japanese workers will continue to increase at a solid pace due to the rise of employment of women and seniors.
-Mr. Karakama also said the following three factors the Japanese economy will achieve a growth rate of one percent in FY2015: Support from monetary policy by a continuation of monetary easing due to the moderation of inflation, support from fiscal policy through the postponement of a further consumption tax hike coupled with implementation of emergency economic stimulus measures, and support from the low price for crude oil.
+He also said the following three factors the Japanese economy will achieve a growth rate of one percent in FY2015: Support from monetary policy by a continuation of monetary easing due to the moderation of inflation, support from fiscal policy through the postponement of a further consumption tax hike coupled with implementation of emergency economic stimulus measures, and support from the low price for crude oil.

 Mariko Kawano, Professor of International Law at Waseda University presented "Regional Security and the Law of the Sea," which addressed maritime security and maritime disputes in Asia, the role of international legal rules in maritime disputes, the settlement or management of maritime disputes and the rule of law, effective and stable utilization of marine resources in disputed maritime areas, and the importance of the regional cooperation in the process of the settlement or management of maritime disputes.